Ernst Lengyel

 Ernst Robert Lengyel is an American gynecologic oncologist.
 Lengyel is the Arthur L. and Lee G. Herbst Professor of Obstetrics and Gynecology at the University of Chicago.
 Lengyel directs the Ovarian Cancer Research Laboratory, a translational research laboratory focused on understanding ovarian cancer metastasis and on developing and testing new treatments for ovarian cancer.
 In this role, Lengyel and his research team investigate the role of metabolism in ovarian cancer metastasis and the role of the fallopian tube in the development of ovarian cancer as the cells more closely resemble those in the fallopian tube rather than the ovary.

 Early life and education

-Lengyel studied for 2 years at the University of Erlangen Medical School and then completed his medical degree at the Ludwig Maximilian University of Munich.
-He did his internship at the Ludwig Maximilian University of Munich in the Department of Obstetrics & Gynecology.
+Lengyel studied for 2 years at the University of Erlangen Medical School and then completed his medical degree at LMU Munich.
+He did his internship at LMU Munich in the Department of Obstetrics & Gynecology.
 This was followed by research at the MD Anderson Cancer Center in the Department of Tumor Biology under the guidance of Douglas Boyd, Ph.D.
-After returning to Munich he completed his residency in OB&GYN at the University of Munich in the hospital of the Technical University under the guidance of Professor Henner Graeff Henner Graeff a leading expert in tumor protease biology.
+After returning to Munich he completed his residency in OB&GYN at the Technical University of Munich in the hospital of the Technical University under the guidance of Professor Henner Graeff, a leading expert in tumor protease biology.

 He eventually moved to the United States and enrolled at the University of California San Francisco and Stanford University Medical Center for a three-year fellowship in Gynecologic Oncology.